What Are Economic Damages?

 Even if you can prove the defendant negligently caused your injuries, other legal rules may limit your recovery.
 For example, if you were partially at fault for your accident, your damages will be reduced to account for your share of blame.
 If you were more than 50% responsible for your accident, Texas law bars you from recovering compensation at all.

 Economic damages can’t replace everything you lost in an accident, but they can help ease some of the stress and financial strain.
 Keep in mind, personal injury cases can take some time to complete, so it’s not a quick fix.
-Contact an experienced personal injury attorney to help you pursue economic damages after an injury.
+Contact our Houston personal injury lawyers near you to help you pursue economic damages after an injury.
+Call us at (713) 224-4878 to get started today.